jtv/libpqxx/include/pqxx/doc/datatypes.md

 ------------------------

 When errors happen during conversion, libpqxx will compose an error message for the user.
-Sometimes this message will mentio the name of the type that's being converted.
+Sometimes this message will mention the name of the type that's being converted.

 By default, this will probably work fine on some compilers, or the name may